Universality in minor-closed graph classes: Preliminaries

 A \defn{tree-decomposition} of a graph $G$ is a collection $(B_x\subseteq V(G):x\in V(T))$ of subsets of $V(G)$ (called \defn{bags}) indexed by the nodes of a tree $T$, such that: \begin{enumerate}[label=(\alph*)] \item for every edge $uv\in E(G)$, some bag $B_x$ contains both $u$ and $v$, and \item for every vertex $v\in V(G)$, the set $\{x\in V(T):v\in B_x\}$ induces a non-empty subtree of $T$. \end{enumerate} We emphasise that the subtree in (b) must be connected.
-If all the bags are finite and their cardinalities are bounded, then the \defn{width} of a tree-decomposition is the cardinality of the largest bag minus 1.
-The \defn{treewidth} of a graph $G$, denoted by $\tw(G)$, is the minimum width of a tree-decomposition of $G$.
-These definitions are due to \citet{RS-II}; see \citep{Diestel90,KT90,KT90a,KT91} for work on tree-decompositions of infinite graphs.
+Note that every countable graph has a tree-decomposition with finite bags\footnote{If $V(G)=\{v_1,v_2,\dots\}$ then the sequence $( \{ v_1 \}, \{v_1,v_2\}, \{v_1,v_2,v_3\},\dots )$ defines a tree-decomposition indexed by a path, in which every bag is finite.}.
+A graph $G$ has \defn{bounded treewidth} if for some $k \in \NN_0$, $G$ has a tree-decomposition in which every bag has size at most $k+1$.
+In this case, the \defn{treewidth} of $G$, denoted by \defn{$\tw(G)$}, is the minimum such $k\in\NN_0$.
+In this paper, the $\tw(G)$ notation implicitly means that $G$ has bounded treewidth.
 Treewidth is recognised as the most important measure of how similar a given graph is to a tree.
 Indeed, a connected graph with at least two vertices has treewidth 1 if and only if it is a tree.